 In addition, regardless of the way type, it’s important for cyclists to consider other users while riding.
 Cyclists should give way to walkers and equestrians when cycling on bridleways and restricted byways.

 Plowden added that cyclists should “remember to share with care, slowing down when passing other path users including people cycling, people on foot, horse riders and people in wheelchairs.

-“Ring your bell or shout a gentle warning if need be, well in advance of approaching people from behind.
-Remember that many people who walk, wheel or cycle also have hidden disabilities, which may mean that they cannot hear or move quickly out of the way.”
+“Ring your bell or shout a gentle warning if need be, well before approaching people from behind.
+Remember that many people who walk, wheel or cycle also have hidden disabilities, which may mean they cannot hear or move quickly out of the way.”

 Access laws by nation

 What happens away from the rights of way is largely determined by so-called ‘access laws’.